 Studying Dutch legal history is traditionally called studying Old Dutch law.
 No nationalism is implied in this word, for dealing with it means studying a lot of varying regional and local legal systems.
 Apart from that, one has to see whether one is interested not only in the present Netherlands, but also in its sometime southern part, Belgium.
-Anyway, the Dutch word oud-vaderlands recht can be used for both Dutch and Belgian legal history.
+Anyway, the Dutch term oud-vaderlands recht can be used for both Dutch and Belgian legal history.
 To the legal history of the Netherlands and Belgium one has to add the colonial past: Indonesia, Suriname and the Dutch Antilles in the Caribbean, South Africa, Sri Lanka and Congo are among the countries involved.

 The Gravensteen at Leiden, once the county prison, later the city prison, for many years home of the Departement of Legal History